Updated: Jan 17

 Elbow tendonitis is a common condition that occurs in many athletes, but can also happen during repetitive, everyday tasks.

-Though it can be quite bad, elbow tendonitis treatments have a high success rate, meaning that it won’t ruin your future workouts, given that you allow for an appropriate recovery time frame.
+Though it can be quite bad, elbow tendonitis treatments have a high success rate, meaning that they won’t ruin your future workouts, given that you allow for an appropriate recovery time frame.

 Ultimately, your best advice would be to check in with your doctor to examine the severity of your injury and then decide on which route you should take.